 From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

 Asia is the largest continent on Earth.
-It is estimated that Asia represents about 30% of earth’s land area and 8.7% of the total earth area not to mention the majority of human population of way over 4.5 billion people.
+It is estimated that Asia represents about 30% of the earth’s land area and 8.7% of the total earth area, not to mention the majority of the human population of way over 4.5 billion people.
 This continent is so diverse with regards to geography, culture, ethnic groups, environments, climates, economics and historical ties.

 The last boundary is the Asia-Oceania Boundary.
-This boundary is another one that was gradually defined over time.
-Eventually, it is currently defined as somewhere is the Malay Archipelago.
+This boundary is another one that was gradually refined over time.
+Eventually, it is currently defined as somewhere in the Malay Archipelago.
 The Maluku Islands in Indonesia are considered to be on the border of southeast Asia with New Guinea to their east, being wholly part of Oceania.

 Asia can be mainly divided into 6 regions; North Asia (Siberia), Central Asia, Western Asia (Countries in the Middle East), South Asia (Indian Subcontinent), East Asia (Far East) and Southeast Asia (the East-Indies and Indochina).
 In this article we will learn a bit more about each of these regions, the countries with the most attractive tourist destinations and what you can do in each country.